 The city and the magazine scene was bustling in those days.
 During my time there I was made contributing editor of the magazine Chicago Times (from 1989 until 1990, when the magazine closed, undone by its publishers), and served in the same position at Chicago-based Inland Architect from 1992 until it was undone by the demise of its patron and sold, in 1994.
 I also was a regular contributor to the late, lamented Chicago Enterprise magazine, the do-gooding monthly of the Commercial Club of Chicago.

 A very different range of issues were the subjects of my regular contributions to Nature of Illinois, the short-lived but worthy journal of The Nature of Illinois Foundation.
 In addition to my magazine and newspaper work, I wrote or edited several reports and studies for Illinois public agencies and not-for-profit organizations.
 Topics include conservation—I made regular contributions to Nature of Illinois, the short-lived but worthy journal of The Nature of Illinois Foundation—urban planning, child welfare, school district reorganization, drug education, energy conservation, solid waste policy, and historic preservation.

-I found Illinois sufficiently interesting that I jumped at a late-career commission to write a guide to the state'ss history and culture.
+I found Illinois sufficiently interesting that I jumped at a late-career commission to write a guide to the state's history and culture.
 Researching and writing it took years and amounted to a post-graduate program in Illinois studies.
 Sadly for all involved, I ended up with a volume that was informative, readable, and utterly lacking in commercial viability, it containing as many words as Hugo's Les Misérables but with a likely readership that was only about one ten-thousandth as large, at best.